Isaac-Ayanda/Python-Scripting-portfolio-01.Website-scraping-with-selenium-nium-/02.Website-Login-Automation/readme.md

-#  Website  Login Automation
+#  Web Scrapping With Selenium and Beautiful Soup

-## The goal of this project is to create a script that will automate the login into a website using supplied credentials  and perform further functions such as clicking on the home menu:
+## The goal of this project is to create a script that will perform browser automation with Selenium and scrap data with Beautiful Soup.

+### First we analyse the website.
 ![Login page](./images/loginpage.png)

 ### By inspecting the elements of the username and password input boxes on the webpage; we use find_element by  id since the input elements has an id attribute.